oracle/coherence-operator/docs/samples/coherence-deployments/extend/default/README.md

 ## Sample files

-* [src/main/resources/client-cache-config.xml](src/main/resources/client-cache-config.xml) - Client config for extend client
+* [src/main/resources/client-cache-config.xml](src/main/resources/client-cache-config.xml) - Client configuration for the extend client

 ## Prerequisites

-Ensure you have already installed the Coherence Operator by using the instructions [here](../../../README.md#install-the-coherence-operator).
+Ensure that you have installed the Oracle Coherence Operator by following the instructions [here](../../../README.md#install-the-coherence-operator).

 ## Installation Steps

-1. Change to the `samples/coherence-deployments/extend/default` directory and ensure you have your maven build environment set for JDK8 and build the project.
+1. Change to the `samples/coherence-deployments/extend/default` directory.
+Ensure that you have your maven build environment set for JDK8, and build the project.

    ```bash
    $ mvn clean install
    ```

-1. Install the Coherence cluster
+2. Install the Coherence cluster.

    ```bash
    $ helm install \